 - Lunch: roasted vegetable and tahini quinoa bowl

 - Dinner: black bean burgers served on a large salad with sliced avocado

 As you can see, the idea of a whole-foods, plant-based diet is to use animal products sparingly.

 However, many people following WFPB diets eat more or fewer animal products depending on their specific dietary needs and preferences.

-A whole-foods, plant-based diet is a way of eating that celebrates plant foods and cuts out unhealthy items like added sugars and refined grains.
+A whole-foods, plant-based diet is a way of eating that celebrates plant foods and minimizes animal products and highly processed foods.

 Plus, transitioning to a more plant-based diet is an excellent choice for the planet.

 Regardless of the type of whole-foods, plant-based diet you choose, adopting this way of eating is sure to boost your health.